Welcome to the Longfield Pegularities for 2008.

 walk on the public road (take care if you've had

-alcohol!) and then down an interesting footpath.
-Keep going until you reach the
+alcohol!) and then down a footpath or two.
+Keep going until you reach defined

 15:00 to 15:30